-BCIO is a useful brake for a winding handle of a crane, etc, formed by the head of a 3" Bolt (111c) fixed in the boss of a Bush Wheel (24) engaging a Bolt 37 when the Crank Handle is turned.
+BCIO is a useful brake for a winding handle of a crane, etc, formed by the boss of a Bush Wheel (24) engaging a Bolt 37 when the Crank Handle is turned.
 The Crank Handle must be free to slide about 4" in its bearings so that when it is pulled outwards the bolt heads do not engage and the handle is free to turn.
-The Handle is puried inwards to engage the brake.
+The Handle is pushed inwards to engage the brake.